realyukii/explore-c/README.md

 # todo

-findout how hook or inject a program works
+findout how hook or inject a program works (maybe it has implications with dynamic linker?)